Income tax Dates

 Interest and other financing costs related to the sale and purchase of a business can usually be claimed as an expense.

-Currently, if a company has more than a 33% change in shareholder ownership (for example, due to the sale of shares to unrelated parties) it cannot carry forward imputation credits.
+Currently, if a company has more than a 34% change in shareholder ownership due to the sale of shares, it cannot carry forward imputation credits it holds at the time of sale.

 This includes consulting fees, brokerage and other related costs.
 As most business share sales are capital (non-taxable) then the related costs usually cannot be claimed as an expense.